Will Hiking Build Muscle?

 Clearing the fat out of the way allows this definition and size to come through better and be more visible.

-Like with any judgments of value, the answer is relative.
+Like with any judgment of value, the answer is relative.
 It depends on what you want.

-What are your goals from physical activity?
-What do you want to workout, and what sorts of results do you want to see from your workouts?
+What are your goals for physical activity?
+What do you want to work out, and what sorts of results do you want to see from your workouts?

-However, if you just want a more chiseled, strong physique, hiking is a great workout!
+However, hiking is a great workout if you just want a more chiseled, strong physique!

 Is Hiking A Good Way to Lose Weight?